Milnor number: Geometric interpretation

 Further contributions give meaning to Milnor number in terms of dimension of the space of versal deformations, i.e. the Milnor number is the minimal dimension of parameter space of deformations that carry all information about initial singularity.

 Examples

-Here we give some worked examples in two variables.
-Working with only one is too simple and does not give a feel for the techniques, whereas working with three variables can be quite tricky.
-Two is a nice number.
-Also we stick to polynomials.
-If f is only holomorphic and not a polynomial, then we could have worked with the power series expansion of f.
+Given below are some worked examples of polynomials in two variables.
+Working with only a single variable is too simple and does not give an appropriate illustration of the techniques, whereas working with three variables can be cumbersome.
+Note that if f is only holomorphic and not a polynomial, then the power series expansion of f can be used.